MinimalistTraveler/rock-paper-sissors/README.md

 ## Bugs

 - Player 2 Scoreboard doesn't update during the game.
-You have to refresh in order for it to
+You have to refresh in order for it to update properly.

 ### Notes